Dance Umbrella is unfurling once more.

 For those who haven’t been keeping a keen finger on the pulse of the international contemporary dance festival scene over the last few years, Dance Umbrella is an international contemporary dance festival.
 It actually started way back in 1978, and since then it’s had over a million punters soaking up bleeding-edge choreography performed by hundreds of dancers from dozens of countries.
 It’s a genuinely well-run operation, and their standards are extremely high.

 And that’s just the in-person stuff.
-Thanks to the pandemic, the festival has also developed a fairly sophisticated digital programme too, which this year involves both short films and live performances.
-They’ve described one show as a look into one of the most exciting minds in contemporary dance, in Dancer Of The Year.
+Thanks to the pandemic, the festival has also developed a fairly sophisticated digital programme too, including both filmed performances and streamed discussions, and is entirely pay what you can.

 All told, it’s a very well choreographed event.